D-sense/personal-website/content/posts/pass-by-value-and-reference-in-go.md

 go modifyChannel(status)
 fmt.Println("After function call: ", <- status) // INJECTING A NEW MESSAGE
 ```
-Running through the examples above, we can see the effect of passing a parameters to functions by reference.
-In the "slice", example, we can confirm that the value of the variable "coffeeBox" was modified when passed to the function "modifySlice".
-The same case with "map", "pointer", "function", and "channel".
+Running through the examples above, we can see the effect of passing parameters to functions.
+In the slice, for example, we can confirm that the value of the variable coffeeBox was modified when passed to the function modifySlice.
+It's the same with map, pointer, function, and channel.
-If you find yourself in need of modifying the value of a basic type (int, float, bool, etc), simply pass the variable'' memory address to the function (in other words, treat the parameter as a pointer).
-The "pointer" section exemplifies this scenario clearly.
+If you find yourself in need of modifying the value of a basic type (int, float, bool, etc), simply pass the variable's memory address to the function (in other words, treat the parameter as a pointer).
+The pointer section clearly exemplifies this scenario.

 ## Summary:
-When arguments are passed by value, the function receives a copy of each argument; modifications to the copy do not affect the caller.
-On the other hand, if the argument contains some kind of reference, like a pointer, slice, map, function, or channel, then the caller may be affected by any modifications the function makes to variables indirectly referred to by the argument.
+Go supports the Pass-By-Value sematic; when arguments are passed by value, the function receives a copy of each argument - modifications to the copy do not affect the caller.
+On the other hand, It does not support Pass-By-Reference.
+But, it does support Pass-by-Pointer which can be used to modify the underlying argument's value.

 In this short blog, we have explored the two ways of how Go treats parameters passed to its function.
 It is very important to be aware of this concept so as to avoid false/wrong expectations.
 Till the next blog, keep Go-ing :)